Otojon/Otojon/README.md

 # Hi there 👋
-## Just another cybersecurity enthusiast here
+## Just another cybersecurity guy here
 <!--
 **Otojon/Otojon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.